 Rules and Important Information

-- Health forms also must be completed by May 1.
-Click here to view important information on your son’s health at camp.
+- Health forms also must be completed by April 15th.

 - The following items are ABSOLUTELY NOT PERMITTED: Alcohol, drugs, tobacco (including e-cigarettes and juuls), any illegal substances or items, guns, rifles, knives, hatchets, fireworks of any kind, skateboards, in-line skates, fidget spinners, food (including candy, gum, and soda), money, and electronic devices (as outlined in the above policy document).
 Campers may not keep a car/vehicle or animal/pet on camp property during camp.
 These policies are strictly enforced for safety and best camper experiences.
 Items will be confiscated if found.

 IF LANGUAGE ASSISTANCE IS NEEDED FOR CIVIL RIGHTS PURPOSES, PLEASE CONTACT THE NH COMMISSION FOR HUMAN RIGHTS AT: 1-603-271-2767, DIAL “0”, ASK FOR AN INTERPRETER.